x0Hunter/Threat-Hunting-Queries/Investigations/002-System-Owner-User-Discovery/README.md

 Scenario

-During threat hunting activities, process creation logs (Windows Event ID 4688) revealed execution of the whoami.exe utility with discovery-related parameters.
+During the investigation, Windows Event ID 4688 process creation logs revealed the execution of `whoami.exe`.

+This command was used to gather information about the current user and security groups on the affected systems.

 **Observed commands**